-- Provide you with an excellent education which offers you opportunities to fulfil your potential in subjects which you enjoy. - Challenge and support you to further develop your knowledge and skills needed to take advantage of opportunities, responsibilities and experiences in later life. - Provide you with the skills needed to respond to a changing world with confidence, knowledge, respect and humility. - Help you by offering advice and guidance in choosing your courses and in preparation for higher education, and later employment.
+- Provide students with an excellent, challenging Key Stage 4 curriculum which offers opportunities for everyone to fulfil their potential in subjects which they enjoy. - Challenge students to further develop their knowledge and skills they need to take advantage of opportunities, responsibilities, and experiences throughout their lives. - Support students with the advice and guidance they need to respond to a changing world with a high degree of confidence.